Open University: Qualifications awarded

-Open University Student Union
+Students' Union

-Whilst the governance bye-laws gives its name as the "Open University Students Association", the Student Union recently rebranded itself as Open SU.
+Whilst the governance bye-laws gives its name as the "Open University Students Association", the Students' Union recently rebranded itself as Open SU.

 As a union, it represents the students at the Open University and is a registered charity wholly funded by the university.
-The Student Union is governed by a Board of Trustees, made up of internal students and external members, and a Student Leadership Team who are elected on a bi-yearly basis.
-The current team runs from 2024 to 2026.
-Each student registered with the OU automatically becomes part of the Student Union unless they elect to formally opt out.
+The Students' Union is governed by a Board of Trustees, made up of internal students and external members, and a Student Leadership Team who are elected on a bi-yearly basis.
+The current team runs from 2026 to 2028.
+Each student registered with the OU automatically becomes part of the Students' Union unless they elect to formally opt out.
 It offers opportunities to meet up, volunteer, find information and access services to support learning along with a range of student clubs and societies typical of those found in other UK Universities.

-The current President is Natalie Baker and Deputy President is Andrew Wilson.
+As of 2024, the current President was Natalie Baker and the Deputy President was Andrew Wilson.